Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Bring the gravy to the boil.
 Reduce the heat to a simmer and cook for a couple of minutes until the gravy thickens up.
-Add the Worcestershire sauce if using.
-Season with salt and pepper.
+Add the Worcestershire sauce if using, or Marmite.
+Season with salt and pepper to taste.

 Can you make rich homemade onion gravy without flour?

 Personally I feel that the flour is really needed to add a richness to this dish. if you’re happy with a thinner sauce then you could leave this out.
 You could also use cornflour or even Xanthan Gum to help thicken this up, but it may be a little stringy if you use too much Xanthan Gum.